 Young people's wellbeing is impacted by a number of things.
 Many are universal needs like safety, shelter, and financial security, but other issues are felt more deeply by young people and/or have been exacerbated by the COVID pandemic.
-We asked young people which issues were most important to them, and they told us that the top four were:
+We asked young people which issues were most important to them, and they told us that the top four were climate change (50%), mental health (49%), body image (48%) and school or study stress (46%).
 Some issues did not impact young people evenly.
 School or study stress impacted young people of high school age at twice the rate (62%) of their older peers.
 Mental health was a more significant issue for young people aged 18 and over (54%) and climbed up to 78% for young people who identified as LGBTIQA+.
-First Nations young peoples identified racism as the issue that impacted them the most (57%), but this was only identified as an issue for 16% of young people more broadly.
+First Nations young people identified racism as the issue that impacted them the most (57%), but this was only identified as an issue for 16% of young people more broadly.
 Nearly half (47%) of young people from culturally and linguistically diverse backgrounds (CALD) identified both discrimination and culture/identity as an issue.
-Half of young people who identified as living with disability said that loneliness was an issue for them; compared to just 24% of their peers.
+Half of young people who identified as having a disability said that loneliness was an issue for them; compared to just 24% of their non-disabled peers.

 Mental health has consistently been one of the top three issues for young people in Mission Australia's annual youth survey over recent years.
 The literature tells us that 17.5% of young people aged 12 to 24 have mild, moderate, or severe mental health issues and one in ten young people aged 16 to 24 have reported seriously considering ending their own life.
 COVID-19 has had a significant impact on young people's mental health with 91% reporting an impact on their mental health and stress levels during the pandemic.
-Early intervention and prevention is critical to supporting young people's mental health and needs a whole of community response.
-Local government plays a role in supporting young people's access to services through promotion, reducing barriers, and working with providers.
-We know that young people need to be able to access information guickly and typically on phones or devices.
+Early intervention and prevention is critical to supporting young people's mental health and needs a whole of community response, with local government having a role to play in working with services to easily reach out to young people in the area, or sign-posting young people to where they can receive support.
+We know that young people need to be able to access information quickly and typically on phones or devices.
 Apps such as the WA Youth Services Directory provide a one stop shop for young people to find out about youth services available to them.

-"Better awareness surrounding existing aid - the help hotlines, numbers sheet we were given should be something every kids has/gets."
+"Better awareness surrounding existing aid-the help hotlines, numbers sheet we were given should be something every kids has/gets."

 "Spreading awareness to young people as well as the general community of these issues with an emphasis on their importance.
-Making mental health help more accessible, making sure more people (not just those who are dealing with issues) know where to go for help. "
+Making mental health help more accessible, making sure more people (not just those who are dealing with issues) know where to go for help."